Exploiting Playbacks in Unsupervised Domain Adaptation for 3D Object Detection: Related Work

 \textbf{Unsupervised domain adaptation (UDA)} has been widely studied in machine learning and computer vision, especially on image classification~\cite{gong2012geodesic,ganin2016domain,saito2018maximum}.
 The common setup is to adapt a model trained from one labeled source domain (\eg, synthetic images) to another unlabeled target domain (\eg, real images).
 Recent work has extended UDA to driving scenes, but mainly for 2D object detection \cite{chen2018domain,he2019multi,kim2019diversify,saito2019strong,zhu2019adapting} and semantic segmentation \cite{hoffman2017cycada,saleh2018effective,tsai2018learning,zhang2019curriculum,zou2018unsupervised}.
 The mainstream approach is to match the feature distributions or image appearances between domains, e.g., via adversarial learning \cite{ganin2016domain, hoffman2017cycada} or image translation \cite{zhu2017unpaired}.
-The approaches more similar to ours are \cite{roychowdhury2019automatic,tao2018zero,liang2019distant,zhang2018collaborative,zou2018unsupervised,kim2019self,french2018self,inoue2018cross,khodabandeh2019robust}, which iteratively assign pseudo-labels to (some of) the target domain unlabeled data and retrain the models.
-This procedure, usually named self-training, has proven to be effective in learning with unlabeled data, such as semi-supervised and weakly-supervised learning~\cite{mcclosky2006effective,kumar2020understanding,lee2013pseudo,cinbis2016weakly}.
+The approaches more similar to ours are \cite{roychowdhury2019automatic,tao2018zero,liang2019distant,zhang2018collaborative,zou2018unsupervised,kim2019self,french2018self,inoue2018cross,khodabandeh2019robust}, which iteratively assign pseudo-labels to (some of) the unlabeled data in the target domain and retrain the models.
+This procedure, usually named self-training, is proven to be effective in learning with unlabeled data, such as semi-supervised and weakly-supervised learning~\cite{mcclosky2006effective,kumar2020understanding,lee2013pseudo,cinbis2016weakly}.
 For UDA, self-training enables the model to adapt its features to the target domain in a supervised fashion.

 \textbf{UDA in 3D} tackles the domain discrepancy in point clouds.
 Qin et al. \cite{qin2019pointdan} were the first to match point cloud distributions between domains, via adversarial learning.
 However, they considered point clouds of isolated objects, which are very different from the ones captured in driving scenes.
-Others approaches project 3D points to the frontal or bird's-eye view (BEV) and apply UDA techniques in the resulting 2D images for object detection or semantic segmentation~\cite{saleh2019domain,wang2019range,wu2019squeezesegv2}, which may be sub-optimal in terms of models' accuracy.
+Other approaches project 3D points to the frontal or bird's-eye view and apply UDA methods in the resulting 2D images \cite{saleh2019domain,wang2019range,wu2019squeezesegv2}, which can be sub-optimal in models' accuracy.